jiepujiang/LuceneTutorial/README.md

 // Now, start working with your index using the IndexReader object

-ixreader.numDocs(); // just an example; get the number of documents in the index
+index.numDocs(); // just an example: get the number of documents in the index

 // Remember to close both the IndexReader and the Directory after use index.close();